 If you’re struggling to heat your home or pay your fuel bills there are a number of ways we can help.

-The Citizens Advice Bureau offer one to one advice on fuel bills and how to afford them or check their helpful tool to help you understand the different parts of your energy bill.
+Citizens Advice offers one to one advice on fuel bills and how to afford them.
+Check their helpful tool to understand the different parts of your energy bill.

 If you owe money to your energy supplier there are several energy trusts and funds which can help clear debt on fuel bills: